finnpwalsh/co2-emissions/README.md

 ---

 ## Notes
-- This project is ongoing — notebooks and results may change as methods are refined.
+- This project is ongoing; notebooks and results may change as methods are refined.
 - Final deliverables will include merged datasets, visualizations, and forecasts.

 ---